-During her 12 years as the sole designer for Taratec Corporation, a small technology consulting firm in Columbus, Ohio, Jill’s primary clients were departments within the state and federal government.
+During her 12 years as the sole designer for a small technology consulting firm in Columbus, Ohio, her primary clients were departments within the state and federal government.
 The firm won several contracts with the State of Ohio with her design of the final publications being the deciding factor.
-She was responsible for the design of the U.S. Office of Technology Policy’s annual publication, The Dynamics of Technology-based Economic Development: State and Science Technology Indicators for the years 2000 through 2002, and for the design of the state chapter in the National Science Foundation’s publication, Science and Engineering Indicators from 2004 to 2011.
+She was responsible for the design of the U.S. Office of Technology Policy’s annual publication, The Dynamics of Technology-based Economic Development: State and Science Technology Indicators for the years 2000 through 2002, and for the design of the State chapter in the National Science Foundation’s publication, Science and Engineering Indicators from 2004 to 2011.